RobertBeckebans/RBQUAKE-3/README.md

 ![XreaL](https://github.com/RobertBeckebans/RBQUAKE-3/raw/master/docs/xreal_scrnshot.jpg)

-The goal of this port was to bring Q3A up to latest technology in 2009 making it closer to Doom 3 and Quake 4 while still remaining a Quake 3 port regarding the gameplay.
+RBQUAKE-3 is based on XreaL and the goal of this port was to bring Q3A up to latest technology in 2009 making it closer to Doom 3 and Quake 4 while still remaining a Quake 3 port regarding the gameplay.
+Some results were:

 * OpenGL 3.2 renderer with all deprecated and immediate mode API OpenGL calls removed
 * Clever usage of vertex buffer objects (VBO) to speed up rendering of everything